KeithBremer/CYF-DB-Module/extra/extra-2/extra-node.md

 });
 ```

-Notice that in this example we're using `client.query` instead of `db.query` but the rest of the code is very similar to the previous example.
+Notice that in this example we're using `conn.query` instead of `db.query` but the rest of the code is very similar to the previous example.

 You may have noticed the addition of a few calls of the `release()` function - these are important.
 You must call `release()` to release a connection you have established using `db.connect` otherwise you could exhaust the pool of available connections.
 The above code calls `release()` at every point where the endpoint could exit.